MicrosoftDocs/sql-docs/docs/connect/jdbc/microsoft-jdbc-driver-for-sql-server-support-matrix.md

 ## Supported operating systems

 The Microsoft JDBC driver is designed to work on any operating system that supports the use of a Java Virtual Machine (JVM).
-Some commonly used platforms include Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2008 R2, Windows Vista, Linux, Unix, AIX, MacOS, and others.
+Some commonly used platforms include Windows 10, Windows 8.1, Windows 8, Windows 7, Windows Server 2008 R2, Windows Vista, Linux, Unix, AIX, macOS, and others.

 The JDBC product team tests our driver on Windows, Sun Solaris, SUSE Linux, Ubuntu Linux, CentOS Linux, and macOS.